Getting help

 A public health nurse will contact you within 24 to 48 hours.
 If you haven’t received a call within 24 hours, please contact your local community health centre.

-You can find your nearest location by visiting the Alberta Health Services website.
+You can find the nearest location by visiting the Alberta Health Services website.

-If your baby is still in the NICU, a public health nurse will follow up again within 24 hours after your baby is discharged.
+If your baby is still in the neonatal intensive care unit, a public health nurse will follow up with you again within 24 hours after your baby is discharged.